susanBuck/notes/05_Laravel/17_Testing.md

 ### Codeception Specific

-+ [Codeception guide on Functional tests](http://codeception.com/docs/05-FunctionalTests): Functional tests are very similar to Acceptance Tests with some key differences: rather than running the tests on a web server, Codeception will mimic http requests to your application.
++ [Codeception guide to Functional tests](http://codeception.com/docs/05-FunctionalTests): Functional tests are very similar to Acceptance Tests with some key differences: rather than running the tests on a web server, Codeception will mimic http requests to your application.
 This means you can't test JavaScript or Ajax calls, but your tests will run much quicker.

 + [Codeception guide to Unit tests](http://codeception.com/docs/06-UnitTests): Unit Tests are geared less at how your application as a whole is used and more how your code itself is used.
 When writing Unit Tests you'll make assertions about how your controllers, models, etc. are supposed to behave.